xoolive/rs1090/crates/rs1090/readme.md

 rs1090 is a Rust library to decode Mode S, ADS-B and FLARM messages.

 It takes its inspiration from the Python [pyModeS](https://github.com/junzis/pyModeS) library, and uses [deku](https://github.com/sharksforarms/deku) in order to decode binary data in a clean declarative way.
 The project started as a fork of a very similar project called [adsb-deku](https://crates.io/crates/adsb_deku), but modules have been refactored to match [pyModeS](https://github.com/junzis/pyModeS) design, implementations extensively reviewed, simplified, corrected, and completed.

-The directions ambitioned by rs1090 boil down to:
+The directions ambitioned by rs1090 include:

 - improving the performance of Mode S decoding in Python;
-- exporting trajectory data to cross-platform formats such as JSON or parquet;
+- exporting trajectory data to cross-platform formats such as JSON, gRPC, arrow;
 - providing efficient multi-receiver Mode S decoding;
 - serving real-time enriched trajectory data to external applications.

-If you just want to decode ADS-B messages from your Raspberry and visualize the data on a map, you may want to stick to one of the dump0190 implementations.
+If you just want something stable to decode ADS-B messages from your Raspberry and visualize the data on a map, you may want to stick to one of the dump0190 implementations.

 The rs1090 library comes with a companion application [decode1090](https://crates.io/crates/decode1090), a live decoder [jet1090](https://crates.io/crates/jet1090), and a Python binding [rs1090](https://pypi.org/project/rs1090).